holodeck-b2b/Holodeck-B2B/modules/holodeckb2b-distribution/basedir/repository/certs/README.txt

 2) "DirectTrustPartnerCertificates" : defines whether the Certificate Manager should treat the partner certificates as trust anchors.
-In that case only the validaty of the certificate is checked (including the revocation check if enabled).
+In that case only the validity of the certificate is checked (including the revocation check if enabled).